Online MBA Programs in New Jersey

 1. New Jersey Institute of Technology

 The online Master of Business Administration at the School of Management, which is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB), requires 48 credit hours to graduate.
 This translates to 16 courses, with students taking two courses per semester.
-As a result, the total duration of the program is eight semesters of 15 weeks, or roughly 30 months/two-and-a-half years.
+As a result, the program’s total duration is eight semesters of 15 weeks or roughly 30 months/two-and-a-half years.
 Specializations are offered in Marketing, Finance, and Management Information Systems (MIS).
 The school strongly believes against structuring the coursework to include “hot” or trendy management topics.
-On the same note, it does not differentiate between its online students and those who choose to pursue their MBA from New Jersey Institute of Technology in the traditional face-to-face mode.
+On the same note, it does not differentiate between its online students and those who choose to pursue their MBA from the New Jersey Institute of Technology in the traditional face-to-face mode.
 US News & World Report ranks the online MBA program #117 nationwide, and the university itself comes in at #140 among all universities in the United States.

 2. Rowan University

 The New Jersey online MBA program offered at Rowan University is accredited by the AACSB and requires 36 credit hours to complete.
 There are 12 courses, each carrying three credits, that are administered in eight-week modules.
 In total, an MBA at the Rohrer College of Business takes about 22 months to complete.
 This program is notable because it prepares students for taking up managerial-level roles in governmental and non-governmental organizations, in addition to commercial accounting firms.
 Another good thing about the program is that prospective students can enroll at any time of the year.
 The average applicant to the program had an undergraduate GPA of 3.25 and a GMAT score of 501.
 US News & World Report ranks Rowan #3 among all public schools in the North and #19 among all regional universities in the area.

 3. Rutgers-The State University of New Jersey-Camden